 The more well-known your brand, the more searches there are for your brand directly.
 Google picks up on that and says, ‘Hey, you know, this one company has a lot more searches for their name than all these other companies.
 They must be a preferred company in the area.’

 Building your brand awareness is huge, and that’s a big component of prominence.

 Citations are places where your Name, Address, and Phone Number (NAP) are mentioned online.
 Now, over time, we’ve seen citations kind of lose some of the strength they’ve had in the past.
 So for citations, what I would say is have your main citations up to date with the correct information.
 Consistency is more important than quantity for driving prominence.

-Some of the biggest citations include your Facebook business page, of course your Google My Business listing, your Yelp listing, and Angie’s List, if you work with them at all.
+Some of the biggest citations include your Facebook business page, of course your Google Business Profile listing, your Yelp listing, and Angie’s List, if you work with them at all.

 Other important citations will vary from market to market, but if you do a branded search for your business, you want to make sure that any citations and listings that show up on the first two pages of search results are up to date.